-It is in the serious context of the Lord's Supper, that we informed that... "when we are being judged by the Lord, we are being disciplined by the Him, so that we will not be condemned along with the world".
+It is in the serious context of the Lord's Supper that we informed that "when we are being judged by the Lord, we are being disciplined by Him so that we will not be condemned along with the world."

-We are instructed.. that as often as we partake of the bread and wine, in remembrance of Christ's sacrificial death and glorious resurrection, we are to do so soberly and in the reverential fear of the Lord.
-We are to take the Lord' Supper with a clean conscience, or it may be necessary for us to receive some corrective chastening from our heavenly Father.
+We are instructed that as often as we partake of the bread and wine in remembrance of Christ's sacrificial death and glorious Resurrection, we are to do so soberly and in the reverential fear of the Lord.
+We are to take the Lord's Supper with a clean conscience, or it may be necessary for us to receive some corrective chastening from our Heavenly Father.

-But the principle teaching of this passage, is equally relevant for believers today, as it was during these early days of the Church.
-The drunken and disorderly behaviour exhibited by the Christian in Corinth, when celebrating in the Lord's Supper, can easily be replicated by Christians today if they come together to break bread nursing a grievance within their heart.
+The principle teaching of this passage, is equally relevant for believers today as it was during these early days of the Church.
+The drunken and disorderly behaviour exhibited by the Christians in Corinth, when celebrating in the Lord's Supper, can easily be replicated by Christians today if they come together to break bread nursing a grievance within their heart.

-We should always call to mind that our sin was set aside forever, because of Christ's amazing sacrifice, and that any post-salvation sin, dishonours the Lord and should be confessed to Him, before we partake in any meal of remembrance.
-This is why we Christians are instructed to judge our own lives - to see if any sin has separated us from sweet fellowship with our Father in heaven, and to confess any sin to Him before we partake in the breaking of bead.
+We should always call to mind that our sin was set aside forever because of Christ's amazing sacrifice, and that any post-salvation sin dishonours the Lord and should be confessed to Him before we partake in any meal of remembrance.
+This is why we Christians are instructed to judge our own lives - to see if any sin has separated us from sweet fellowship with our Father in heaven and to confess any sin to Him before we partake in the breaking of bread.

-If we fail to judge ourselves, and honestly confess our sin to God, then He will often discipline us.. for when we are being judged, we are being disciplined by the Lord - so that we will not be condemned along with the world.
+If we fail to judge ourselves and to honestly confess our sin to God, then He will often discipline us: "For when we are being judged, we are being disciplined by the Lord - so that we will not be condemned along with the world."
 When God sees unconfessed sin in a Christian's life, He takes steps to correct it through a programme of godly child training.

-May we be ready and willing to examine ourselves, to see if we are walking in spirit and truth, May we all have a teachable spirit and learod would teach us from His chastening work in our life - so that we may grow in grace and mature in the faith, to the glory of God the Father.
+May we be ready and willing to examine ourselves to see if we are walking in spirit and truth.
+May we all have a teachable spirit and learn all that God would teach us from His chastening work in our life - so that we may grow in grace and mature in the faith, to the glory of God the Father.

-Heavenly Father, thank You that You love Your children so much, that Your punishment is not designed to harm us, but to return us into precious fellowship with Yourself.
-Help me to keep a short rein on my sin and confess it quickly to You, but when I do have unconfessed sin, I pray that I will be teachable, and learn every lesson that You would teach me, through Your chastening programme.
-Thank You, also, for the opportunities I have, to break bread, and to remember the amazing sacrifice Christ made on the cross for me.
-May I always treat it with reverence and fear, to Your praise and glory - this I ask in Jesus'' name, AMEN.
+Heavenly Father, thank You that You love me so much that Your punishment is not designed to harm me, but to return me into precious fellowship with Yourself.
+Help me to keep a short rein on my sin and confess it quickly to You.
+I pray that I will be teachable and learn every lesson that You would give me, through Your chastening programme.
+This I ask in Jesus' name, AMEN.